yiisoft/active-record/docs/create-model.md

 Notes:
 - It needs to use the `MagicPropertiesTrait` to enable magic properties;
-- Compared to dynamic properties, they're stored in the `private array $attributes` property;
+- Compared to dynamic properties, they're stored in the `private array $properties` property;
 - ✔️ It allows accessing relations as properties;
 - ❌ It doesn't use strict typing and can be a reason of hard-to-detect errors;
 - ❌ It is slower than explicitly defined properties, it is not optimized by PHP opcache and uses more memory.